Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 }
 ```

-Again, with no changes to the HTML again, we're going to implement an `@suports` just for the masonry layout using css grid:
+Again, with no changes to the HTML again, we're going to implement an `@supports` just for the masonry layout using css grid:

 ```html progressive-enhancement
     <div class="masonry">